 AMWHO 2014 seeks to invite all students interested in global health discourse to specifically examine the role of nations and nations’ health professionals in times of conflict.
 The conference will create an environment in which students will deliberate the immediate protocols necessary for each member nation and non-governmental organization to take in order to promote higher health during warfare.

-Awards for the best position paper in each regional block, NGO member, and media representative will be announced during the last day of the conference.
+Certain awards for individuals in each regional block, NGO member, and media representative will be announced on the last day of AMWHO 2014!
+These include:

 Participants will be traveling from across the nation to UNC, so we hope to provide accommodations for all.
 Therefore, a “Host a Delegate” program will be enforced this year for students near UNC Chapel Hill to willingly accommodate out-of-state students.
 Through registration, participants have the choice of hosting a delegate, or providing an extra couch or futon for another delegate to stay.
 Please keep in mind that students travelling from afar may not have the means to accommodate themselves for a weekend in the area, and allowing such individuals the ability to stay in the Raleigh/Durham/Chapel Hill region free of cost is beneficial for them, the conference, and for you in meeting individuals with similar career interests!

 On Friday, October 3rd, participants will attend the Welcome Soiree Dinner at UNC’s Top of the Hill Restaurant on Franklin Street.
-Entertainment consists of live music and performances from many of UNC Chapel Hill’s talented student organizations, and participants have the opportunity to meet the AMWHO Executive Team and other students from across the nation.
+There will be music, speakers from UNC Chapel Hill, and the opportunity to meet the AMWHO Executive Team and other students from across the nation.
 Dinner will be served and is already included in participants’ one-time registration fee!
+Join us for a night of fun at one of UNC Chapel Hill’s most noted restaurants!

 AMWHO 2014 will occur on Friday, October 3rd, Saturday, October 4th, and Sunday, October 5th.